'Rust' director told authorities Alec Baldwin was practicing drawing his gun when weapon discharged - KRDO

 The search warrant sought to recover any footage, video cameras, computer equipment and memory cards used by cameras on the set.

-No charges have been filed in the incident.
-The Santa Fe County Sheriff’s Office says it will discuss the case further in a press conference Wednesday.
+No charges have been filed.
+The Santa Fe County Sheriff’s Office says it will discuss the case further in a news conference Wednesday.

 Assistant director was subject of complaints

-According to an earlier search warrant affidavit, the film’s assistant director, David Halls, handed the prop gun to Baldwin before the shooting and yelled “cold gun,” a remark meant to indicate the weapon didn’t have live rounds.
+According to an earlier search warrant affidavit, the film’s assistant director, David Halls, handed the prop gun to Baldwin before the shooting and yelled “cold gun.”

 Baldwin was handed one of three prop guns that were set up in a cart by an armorer for the movie and Halls did not know there were live rounds in the gun, the affidavit said.